python/mypy/docs/source/type_inference_and_annotations.rst

 Compatibility of container types
 ********************************

-A quick note: container types can sometims be unintuitive.
+A quick note: container types can sometimes be unintuitive.
 We'll discuss this more in :ref:`variance`.
 For example, the following program generates a mypy error, because mypy treats ``list[int]`` as incompatible with ``list[object]``: